AbdAftab/AI-Community/README.md

 - Multi-way conversation (a.k.a Bot1 can ask questions back to Bot2, or Bot2 can add comments to Bot1's answer)
 - Adding the ability for a Bot to perform a random activity and add it to their **"Activities Done"** list.
 This can lead to longer and more complex dialogue between two Bots.
 Currently, the activities done list is hard-coded for the sake of testing.
 - Graphics could use an update if I ever get the time to flesh it out
+- Code cleanup (pretty messy as of it's current state)